-- The chimney cavity into which the 150mm flue pipe has been installed may be less than the minimum requirement. - Deposits (soot or other obstructions) may have built up in the chimney and be restricting the flow of waste products.
+- The installed flue system has a diameter below the minimum 125mm requirement. - The overall vertical height of the flue system is below the required 5 metres. - Deposits (soot or other obstructions) may have built up in the chimney and be restricting the flow of waste products.
 This flow rate is known as the 'draw'. - Insufficient draw, this is especially common during milder weather.
-You will need to prolong the kindling stage to ensure the chimney (flue) is completely hot (you may even need to pre-heat the chimney using a method advised by the installer) - Combustion air intake is not large enough or another appliance (e.g. Extractor fan) is taking air away from the stove.
+You will need to prolong the kindling stage to ensure the chimney (flue) is completely hot (you may even need to pre-heat the chimney using a method advised by the installer) - Combustion air intake is not large enough or another appliance (e.g. Extractor fan) is taking air away from the stove. - Potential down draft issues which will need to be addressed by the fitting of an appropriate anti-down draft cowl.